HyperspaceApp/Hyperspace/doc/Consensus.md

 other parties.
 The siacoin is represented by an infinite precision unsigned integer.

-The second currency in the Sia cryptosystem is the Siafund, which is a special asset limited to 10,000 indivisible units.
-Each time a file contract payout is made, 3.9% of the payout is put into the siafund pool.
-The number of siacoins in the siafund pool must always be divisible by 10,000; the number of coins taken from the payout is rounded down to the nearest 10,000.
-The siafund is also represented by an infinite precision unsigned integer.

-Siafund owners can collect the siacoins in the siafund pool.
-For every 10,000 siacoins added to the siafund pool, a siafund owner can withdraw 1 siacoin.
-Approx. 8790 siafunds are owned by Nebulous Inc. The remaining siafunds are owned by early backers of the Sia project.

 There are future plans to enable sidechain compatibility with Sia.
 This would allow other currencies such as Bitcoin to be spent in all the same places that the Siacoin can be spent.